-The end of 2020 saw a whirlwind of cannabis legislation passed.
+The end of 2020 saw a whirlwind of cannabis legislation passed and a growth in the U.S. market.
 With a potential new market emerging in Mexico and more states legally pushing for their own cannabis industry, this could prove to be an interesting year for cannabis businesses.
 Where do those cannabis bills stand now, and what states are planning their own cannabis bills for 2021?

 New Cannabis Market Alerts

 Of the four states to pass recreational cannabis use in the general election, only one of them is currently selling cannabis.
 While New Jersey works to iron out the details of its cannabis bills.
 South Dakota’s government is fighting to overturn theirs and Montana eliminated the budget to implement a recreational cannabis bill in their state.
 Meanwhile, Arizona dispensaries have already opened their doors.

 New Jersey Recreational Use

 Cannabis businesses looking to break into the NJ cannabis market might have to hold off on making too many plans.
 The bill has been voted on by residents in the 2020 general election (passed) and again in the state senate (passed), but the Governor still needs to make cannabis use illegal for the market to officially begin.
 The ongoing debate is trying to resolve implementation issues regarding cannabis use by minors and if there should be associated penalties.